FyreX-opensource-design/FyreFetch/README.md

 If the ASCII art isn't showing up, try:
 1. Install `ascii-image-converter` if not already installed
 2. Check that the image file exists and is readable
-3. The script will fall back to a text logo if ASCII conversion fails

 ### RAM Type/Speed Not Showing